kvdalord/Login-system-using-PHP-MySQL-HTML/README.md

 # Usage
 In order to sign in using the system you must head over to domain/ip/localhost/panel/auth and sign in with the following credentials: Admin & admin.

+# Credits
+All rights are reserved by the creator (I forgot the name of the template) for the HTML/CSS/JS part

+Adding this line due a batch coder saying I skidripped, lmfao absolute retard ^^^